To Clip or not to Clip: the Dynamics of SGD with Gradient Clipping in High-Dimensions: Clipped homogenized SGD

-In essence, the homogenized SGD suggests that in the limit $d\to\infty$, clipped SGD is still driven by a drift term in the direction of $\nabla_{\x}\Ri$—but clipping provides a bias \emph{against} the gradient which shrinks the descent term (hereafter the negative term in \eqref{eq:homo_clipped_sgd}).
+C-HSGD has similar structure to an SDE previously established for unclipped SGD \citep{homo_sgd}, with the addition of {reduction factors} $\H_{c}$ and $\G_{c}$ that capture the effects of clipping.
+In essence, the homogenized SGD suggests that, clipped SGD is still driven by a drift term in the direction of $-\nabla_{\x}\Ri$—but clipping provides a bias \emph{against} the gradient which shrinks the descent term (hereafter the negative term in \eqref{eq:homo_clipped_sgd}).
 Meanwhile, the diffusion term is shrunk by $\nu_c(\theta)$ due to the reduction of variance of the clipped gradients.
 These terms imply a tradeoff: clipping should aim to reduce variance (decrease $\G_c$) more than it shrinks the descent term (decrease $\H_{c}$).
 We investigate this trade-off in detail in Section \ref{sec:when_clipping_outperforms_sgd}.

+\comm{Atish can you check this for factualality.
+Plus, this is new text ALL take a look pls.}\aga{reordered, LGTM}

-Some computed examples of $\H_{c}$ and $\G_{c}$ for select data and noise distributions are given in Appendix \ref{sec:examples_of_H_and_G}.
-Although computing $\G_{c}$ is generally straightforward, calculating the risk-coefficient $\H_{c}$ is often more challenging.
-However, for Gaussian data, Stein's Lemma shows that
+We compute $\H_{c}$ and $\G_{c}$ for select data and noise distributions (Appendix \ref{sec:examples_of_H_and_G}).
+For Gaussian data, Stein's Lemma gives us a form for $\H_{c}$ which can be interpreted as the probability of \emph{not} clipping:

-A key point here is that this quantity depends only on the fraction of unclipped gradients.
+For non-Gaussian data the exact form of $\H_{c}$ is challenging to compute due to its dependence on $\a$; however, Equation \eqref{eq:H_and_G_gauss} can give a good approximation in many high-dimensional settings due to Central Limit Theorem effects.
+As an example, risk curves for linear models trained on CIFAR10 (Figure \ref{fig:hsgd_sgd_mean_80conf} (c)) and Wikitext2 (Figure \ref{fig:hsgd_sgd_mean_80conf} (d)) are well-captured by the dynamics of C-HSGD with $\H_{c}$ computed using the Gaussian form from Equation \ref{eq:H_and_G_gauss}. \footnote{Code to reproduce the results is available at \github.} See the experiment details in Appendix \ref{app:exp_details}.

+This form can also be used to tractably compute $\H_{c}$ in the non-linear setting using information already computed during C-SGD.
+See Appendix \ref{app:measuring_mu_nu_real} for a full description of the extension of $\H_{c}$ and $\G_{c}$ to this setting, as well as a demonstration of the technique during training of ResNet18 and ViT on CIFAR10.

+There exist a set of tractable lower and upper bounds for $\H_{c}$ and $\G_{c}$ which can be expressed in terms of the risk.
+In Appendix \ref{sec:equi_mu_nu}, we show that for all noise distributions with well-behaved densities that are positive near $0$, there exist positive constants $\kappa_l$ and $\kappa_u$ such that

+This simple form can be used to derive simple clipping schedules for MSE loss, which we explore in Section \ref{sec:heuristic_clip_sched}.

+\aga{I think we can give a stronger description of our theorem?} We now state our main theorem, which formalizes how C-HSGD is a good description of C-SGD: